-Our group is involved in several national and international research projects, funded by the German Research Foundation (DFG), the European Commission (EU), and the Australian Research Council (ARC).
+Our group is involved in several national and international research projects, funded by the German Research Foundation (DFG), the European Commission (EU), the Australian Research Council (ARC) and others.
 For a list of finished research projects, see here.

 Network science is driven by the question which properties large real-world networks have and how we can exploit them algorithmically.
 Hyperbolic geometry has proven to be a useful tool in this regard.
 Our goal is to better understand the relationship between large real-world networks and hyperbolic geometry.
 We want to study properties of hyperbolic random graphs as well as embeddings of real-world networks into hyperbolic space.
 Moreover, we want to exploit these structural insights by developing algorithms that perform provably well on hyperbolic random graphs and, in turn, empirically well on real-world networks.

 Principal Investigator:Tobias Friedrich Participating Investigator:Thomas Bläsius Project term: Granted Februar 2018 Funded by: German Research Foundation (DFG)

 All medium and large corporations are required to have their financial statements reviewed by an auditor.
 Each auditor has a certain set of skills and available time slots.
 Performing an audit requires different skills at different times.
 This results in a complex scenario with many hard and soft constraints to satisfy.
 In corporation with KPMG AG Wirtschaftsprüfungsgesellschaft, eight bachelor and three PhD students work on a new scheduling algorithm.

 This project brings together theoreticians and practitioners who are working in the field of nature-inspired search and optimization heuristics.
 Its goal is on one hand to make theoretical findings more accessible for researchers and engineers who are concerned with applications, on the other hand to make theoreticians aware of practical problems and the kind of questions that arise in practical applications.